notbozho/spring-boot-todoapp/README.md

 * MySQL

 ## Routes
-* POST /api/auth/signup - Register a new user
+* POST /api/auth/register - Register a new user (returns JWT token)
-* POST /api/auth/signin - Login a user
+* POST /api/auth/login - Login a user (returns JWT token)

 ## Todo
  * Unit Testing
- * Email Verification for registration
+ * ~~Email Verification for registration~~
+ * Use template engine for email templates instead of hard coded html strings (https://www.thymeleaf.org/)
+ * Documentation with Swagger and Javadoc
+ * Dockerize the application
+ * Default /error route for error handling
+ * Rate limiting
+    * Email confirmation rate limiting per user

 ## Getting Started
 To get started with this project, you will need to have the following installed on your local machine: